gsl12/Tiny-M/README.md

 I'm working on a BOM at the moment.
 Onshape has this feature included, some parts are still missing and some parts(like printed part) are not excluded from the BOM in Onshape.
 Later i will put a excel sheet here.

 ### Build Tips
+There are 2 versions of the XY-Joins.

+- V2 - use GT2 20T pulleys - No Set Screw Hub
-The outer diameter of the flanges from the pulleys for XY Joins will not fit.
+    - The outer diameter of the flanges from the pulleys for XY Joins will not fit.
-You will need to grind the flanges to fit.
+    - You will need to grind the flanges to fit.
+- V3 - use GT2 20T toothed idler and no M5 Nuts

 ### Used VoronUser mods